kfilanowski/Depth-First-Search/README.md

 another vertex, make an edge between them.
 Cycle Search - Detects a cycle in the graph.

-# CONTENTS
+# Contents
+* graph
-* graph  : A folder containing the graph source file.
+  * A folder containing the graph source file.
+* graph/Graph.go
-* graph/Graph.go : This file models a graph and performs various algorithms on it.
+  * This file models a graph and performs various algorithms on it.

+* vertex
-* vertex : A folder containing the vertex source file.
+  * A folder containing the vertex source file.
+* vertex/Vertex.go
-* vertex/Vertex.go : This file models a simple vertex contained in a graph.
+  * This file models a simple vertex contained in a graph.

+* main
-* main : A folder containing the driver source file.
+  * A folder containing the driver source file.
+* main/Driver.go
-* main/Driver.go : The main driver of the program.
+  * The main driver of the program.
 Reads in command line arguments, which accepts a file and forms a graph on it.
+* main/assign.txt
-* main/assign.txt : An example format of how a graph is represented.
+  * An example format of how a graph is represented.

-# SET UP
+# Set Up

 To run the program, we need to have GO installed and setup on the computer.
 The setup needs to include a GOPATH, and in the GOATH, we should have